-Recently we got a call from a property manager in Sea Girt, NJ who mentioned that the basement areas below his condominium complex needed an upgrade of dehumidifiers.
+We went out on a call from a property manager in Sea Girt, NJ who owned a condominium complex.
+The property manager mentioned that the dehumidifiers in the basement of his complex needed an upgrade.
 The current dehumidifiers he had were too small to properly treat the areas needed and they kept malfunctioning.
-A dehumidifier is a great air treatment solution for removing excess moisture around your home and protecting it from damaging mold and mildew.
-Dehumidifiers have also been proven to relieve allergy symptoms as well as lung and respiratory symptoms — but if they keep malfunctioning or aren’t large enough to properly service the room, then they’re useless.
+A dehumidifier is a great air treatment solution for removing excess moisture around your home and protecting it from damaging mold.
+Dehumidifiers can help relieve allergy symptoms as well as lung and respiratory symptoms.
+The fact that the dehumidifiers kept malfunctioning and weren't large enough to properly service the room, made them useless.

-We replaced all three dehumidifiers with commercial grade Sami-dry Sedona dehumidifiers.
-These dehumidifiers are perfect for commercial properties because they cost less to run than other dehumidifiers, cover over 3000 square feet and are Energy Star.
-Usually, we hook up the dehumidifier to a condensation pump — which is a pump that, once the water reaches a certain height, filter the water out to a sump pump — but in this case, there was no need.
-Since two of the dehumidifiers were in rooms that were back to back we are able to place the water evacuation tubes — which is filters the water out of a dehumidifier— from the dehumidifiers into a commercial utility sink and the other dehumidifier we were able to use the previous condensation pump that was in perfect working condition.
+Two of the dehumidifiers were in rooms that were back-to-back.
+We are able to place the water evacuation tube (which filters the water out of a dehumidifier) from the dehumidifiers into a commercial utility sink.
+As for the other dehumidifier, we were able to use the existing condensation pump that was in perfect working condition.
 Now the rooms can be treated properly!